OpenAgricultureFoundation/openag_brain_box/README.md

 ```
 sudo raspi-config
 ```
+Change the password

 Select Advanced Options and enable SSH / I2C.

 It is recommended to ssh in from an external machine now.

 To get the ip of the rpi
 ```